AVAPS Users Group Meeting - April 2025

 Photo: Holger Vömel

-NSF NCAR continues to innovate and presented the most recent software and hardware developments, which NSF NCAR will make available to the larger scientific community soon.
-Aside from hardware and software developments, NCAR also presented procedures to evaluate the data quality.
-Instruments released from aircraft into hazardous atmospheric conditions must generate reliable observations and must be free from artifacts that may occur in these extreme conditions.
-A critical review of the observations under these conditions and close data management are as important as the observations themselves.
+NSF NCAR continues to lead dropsonde innovation, and presented the latest software and hardware developments that will soon be shared with the broader scientific community.
+NCAR also introduced new procedures for evaluating data quality.
+This is an important component of the dropsonde development efforts as sensors released from aircraft into hazardous atmospheric conditions must produce reliable observations and remain free from artifacts that can arise in such extreme conditions.
+Critical review of the data collected under these conditions, along with robust data management, is just as critical as the observations themselves.

-This year’s meeting had the most scientific presentations ever and covered observations in the Pacific and Atlantic basins and studies of air-sea turbulent fluxes in the boundary layer, which are the main drivers for hurricanes.
-There are also dropsonde developments by other companies, observations using air-launched Unmanned Aerial Systems (UAS), and long duration profiling balloons, which may also include some dropsondes in the future.
-These presentations underscore the importance of high quality in situ profiling data to better forecast storms over the oceans and of the role that NSF NCAR plays in fostering stimulating scientific discussions and developments.
+This year’s meeting featured more scientific presentations than ever before, covering observations in both the Pacific and Atlantic basins, as well as studies of air-sea turbulent fluxes in the boundary layer, the key drivers for hurricane development.
+Presentations also highlighted dropsonde developments by other companies, observations using air-launched Unmanned Aerial Systems, and long duration profiling balloons, which may carry dropsondes in the future.
+Together, these presentations underscore the critical role of high-quality in situ profiling data for improving storm forecasts over the oceans, and the central role NSF NCAR plays in advancing these capabilities and fostering stimulating scientific exchange and technological developments.

-With these activities, NSF NCAR remains a national and global center for instrument development, deployment of unique observing systems, discovery of new science, and managing of the observational data for use in current and future research to advance our understanding of our changing and sometimes hazardous environment.
+Through these efforts, NSF NCAR continues to serve as a national and global leader in instrument development and deployment of unique observing systems, the discovery of new science, and the management of observational data, all in support of advancing our understanding of a changing and sometimes hazardous environment.